astropy/saba/docs/examples_mcmc.rst

 	    plt.axvline(mcmc.parameter_map[pname].val, c=c)
 	    plt.xlabel("Value")

 And finally we plot the cumulative density function from the accepted parameter values.
-And some very rough error bars!
+And some very rough error bars

 .. code-block:: ipython